Raising Prices Substantially Increases Your Profits

-- Silver.
+Silver.
 Price sensitive clients typically opt for the silver level package.
 They receive a basic, minimal level of service.
-Or they simply get instruction on how to implement something.
+Or they simply get instruction on how to maintain their books.

-- Diamond.
-At the diamond level, your team handles all the work from training to implementation and consult with you regularly.
+Diamond.
+At the diamond level, your practice handles all the work from training to implementation.
+Diamond clients meet with you for scheduled advisory meetings.

-This approach is counter-intuitive to how most entrepreneurs traditionally set up their business.
+This approach is counter-intuitive to how most accounting professionals traditionally set up their firms.
 You gradually realize your clients aren’t buying things.
-Rather, they invest in solutions which help them reach their goals.
+Rather, they invest in solutions which you help them achieve.